top of page

 When the impossible becomes possible in politics

-My dissertation builds on a classic assertion in Political Science.
-It is axiomatic that organized interest groups can obtain and protect policies that are generally unpopular or inefficient for the economy as a whole because their opponents cannot overcome their own collective action problems.
-However, sometimes we do see unexpected policy changes.
 My work explains how a long-victorious special interest can be overcome by a newly organized (and newly advantaged) rival.
 In these cases, when facing two potential support groups (or opponents) making opposite policy demands, legislators have to choose which group to please and which to disappoint.
 The pro-status-quo group uses a strategy that threatens legislators with the loss of votes.
 To win this competition, pro-change lobbyists have to convince politicians that there is more to gain electorally from voting for the reform than from voting against it.
 I argue that a new balance in the relative power of competing organized groups is a key component to make politically costly policy changes possible.

 Under Review